 Because when you’re starving and somebody’s telling you there’s food right in front of you, it’s like, “Great.
 Where the **** is it?”
 If I take almost any Westerner outside and say everywhere you look, there’s food.
 They’re not seeing food.
 They’re seeing grass, trees, plants, flowers.

-If I don’t show this person that he can eat this plant, the food never appears to him.
+If I don’t show this person that he can eat this plant and that plant and that plant, the food never appears to him.
 And that’s what’s happening for many Westerners.
-There’s a whiff in that communication.
+There’s a whiff in that spiritual communication.